S-320 MKII or S-990 Arm Mounting To Some Rek-O-Kut and Empire Turntables

 The first thing to do is to double check the mounting dimensions.
 The S-320 MKII mounts at almost exactly the same distance as original Rek-O-Kut 12 inch (record) arms.

-Before proceeding, please be awar that we now offer the 5882 mounting base to minimize this work.
+Before proceeding, please be aware that we now offer the 5882 mounting base to minimize this work.
+It has a slightly larger flange and can possibly cover up some holes from previous arms.
+It does not require enlarging the hole from a previous Empire arm.

 To protect the cosmetics from inadvertent tool digs, generously tape the surface all around the work area.